oscarmorenodev/oscarmoreno.github.com/content/en/blog/nsspain-2024-en/index.md

 Especially if we have to work with several formats.

 Essential if this is your case.

+#### *Warp Speed ​​with Metal Performance Shaders* - Francesco Marini

+Francesco gave us a masterclass on Apple hardware and how to take advantage of it to improve the graphical performance of games or apps.

+It was a very in-depth talk, which I will watch again (pausing the video at times 😅) to be able to go deeper and look for relevant information.

+Lots of quality information.

+Specially important to watch if you work with graphics.

 #### *“It Scrolls Like Butter” Part 2: Implementing High Performance Scrolling in Threads* - Tim Oliver